kriasoft/react-starter-kit/docs/commit.md

 ### Commit it

-To check what's your changes type:
+To check your changes type:

 ```bash
 git status